What we do

 Our wide membership, at present about 125, includes many throughout southern

-England but some as far afield as Argyll, Shropshire and Australia, in
+England but some as far afield as Argyll, Cornwall and Australia, in addition

-addition to wherever those still serving might be.
-Joining them may be of
+to wherever those still serving might be.
+Joining may be of interest

 We hold around 8 events per year.
 Our wide and varied